HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 Clone `https://github.com/HandBrake/HandBrake.git` using your git client.

 Source code for the GUI resides in the `win\CS` folder and the solution file is named `HandBrake.sln`.
-Make sure HandBrakeWPF is set as the startup project in the Solution Explorer: right-click on HandBrakeWPF and select "Set as startup project".
+Make sure HandBrakeWPF is set as the startup project in the Solution Explorer by right-clicking the name and selecting "Set as startup project".

 To build the GUI, select Build Solution from the Build menu.